openssl/technical-policies/policies/policy-change-process.md

 Policy on Proposing Technical Policy Changes
 ============================================

-This policy represents the way that any additions or changes to the existing policies are proposed, edited, finalized, and approved.
+This policy represents the way that any additions or non-trivial changes to the existing policies are proposed, edited, finalized, and approved.

+For minor changes see the [Exceptions](#exceptions) section.

 Policy Change Proposal
 ----------------------